 How To make this hash brown casserole recipe without soup

 To make classic funeral potatoes without canned soup use this easy substitution:

-In a small bowl mix together 2 teaspoons of corn starch with 1/2 cup of chicken stock.
+Mix 2 teaspoons of cornstarch in a small bowl with 1/2 cup of chicken stock.
 Then slowly stir in 1/2 cup of cream.

-If you don’t have cream, then use 1 tablespoon of corn starch, 1/2 cup of chicken stock, and 1/2 cup of whole milk.
+If you don’t have cream, use 1 tablespoon of cornstarch, 1/2 cup of chicken stock, and 1/2 cup of whole milk.

 Add this homemade mixture in place of the soup in the recipe below for an equally delicious casserole!